NoahLinckeScout/gs-madrona/scripts/perf_benchmark/README.md

 ### 1. Optional steps
-IsaacLab and Maniskill needs to be installed if they need to be benchmarked.
+To enable benchmarking with IsaacLab and ManiSkill, follow these optional setup steps:

-Install IsaacLab
+- Install IsaacLab
--  Download and install IsaacLab from https://developer.nvidia.com/isaac-sim
+    - Download and install IsaacLab from [NVIDIA IsaacLab Documentation](https://isaac-sim.github.io/IsaacLab/main/source/setup/installation/index.html).
--  Add IsaacLab to your PATH:
+    - Add the IsaacLab installation directory to your system `PATH`.

-Install Maniskill
+- Install ManiSkill
--  Install ManiSkill2 following the [official instructions](https://github.com/haosulab/ManiSkill2)
+    - Install ManiSkill2 by following [ManiSkill Documentation](https://maniskill.readthedocs.io/en/latest/user_guide/).
+- Set Environment Variables
+    - Both IsaacLab and ManiSkill use the `ASSET_DIR` environment variable to locate the Genesis assets directory.
+    - Use `genesis.utils.misc.asset_dir()` in Genesis to retrieve the exact directory path and then set the environment variable:
+    ```
+    export ASSET_DIR=/path/to/genesis/asset_dir
+    ```
+- Preprocess Required Assets
+    - IsaacLab benchmarks require MJCF assets to be preprocessed for compatibility with Omniverse.
+    ```bash
+    python process_xml.py --file ./configs/benchmark_config_omni.yml
+    ```

 ### 2. Run a Quick Smoke Test